 Before the introduction of product information management software (PIM software), companies kept reams of paper files to track product information.
-Now, with the ability to store information and assets digitally, more and more companies are turning to PIM software for help with keeping track of their product information and data.
+Now, with the ability to store information and assets digitally, more and more companies are turning to PIM software to centralize their product information and data.

 An added challenge of the digital landscape is the sheer number of sales channels that now exist, including ecommerce, retail stores, print catalogs, dealers, and personal selling.
-Different channels require different assets and data, and PIM software can help sales teams keep track of what information goes where, as well as improve data quality to ensure each piece of data is relevant and accurate.
+Different channels require different assets and data (and different permissions), and PIM software can help sales teams keep track of what information goes where, as well as improve data quality to ensure each piece of data is relevant and accurate.

 But before I go any further, a definition of PIM software is in order.

 The main purpose of PIM software is to collect all accurate product data in one central program, providing all departments with a single source of truth when it comes to their products—both existing and new products.
 This allows company access at any time when specific data or master data needs to be altered or used for everyday tasks.

 PIM tools include product data management across multiple distribution channels.
 Using a centralized program for information means that all relevant employees can see identical information.
 When something is altered or updated, the system automates the changes in real time for anyone accessing the system.